911 Coordinator has moved to the County Courthouse as of October 1, 2020.

 2020 values have been certified.
 Filed protests will be continued being processed during the next few weeks.

-All property splits & subdivision will not be created until October.
+All property splits & subdivision will not be created until late October.